Apply online for 2020-2021 WCC Foundation scholarships through March 2, 2020

-WCC Foundation scholarships are available to students who will attend Whatcom during the 2018-2019 academic year (Summer 2018—Spring 2019).
-While there are some scholarships with specific criteria, most of our awards are available to any student in good academic standing, including both full and part time students, Running Start students, and international students.
+WCC Foundation scholarships are available to students who will attend Whatcom during the 2020-2021 academic year (Summer 2020—Spring 2021).
+While there are some scholarships with specific criteria, most of our awards are available to any student in good academic standing, including full and part time students, Running Start students, and international students.
 Last year around 70% of our applicants were offered a scholarship.

 - There are three required essays (150 words or less).
 The essay questions help the application review committee get a sense of who you are and your future goals.

 - You will need to upload an unofficial copy of your latest transcript to the application.
 You can obtain this from your WCC account or check with an advisor.

 - One letter of recommendation is required.
 Please give your letter writer two weeks to prepare a thoughtful letter.

 The application for 2020-2021 WCC Foundation scholarships will open January 14.
 In the meantime, we recommend that you request a letter of recommendation and get started on your essay responses.
 These are the essay questions you will be asked to respond to in the application:

 - Please describe why you decided to attend college and what your goals are for the future.
 (150 word maximum).